michaelsternberg/AtariStructris/README.md

 Structris for Atari 800.

 Prerequisites
-atari800 emulator (Makefile uses recorded session to playback build process) gcc (Used to compile simple C program to convert the ASCII file to something digestible to the Atari 800)
+* atari800 emulator for Unix (Makefile uses recorded session to playback build process)
+* gcc (Used to compile simple C program to convert the ASCII file to something digestible to the Atari 800)

 * Quick summary
 Retrochallenge 2015/01 project to learn about Noahsoft's PL65 language and use it to port the modern-day Apple II game, Structris, to the Atari 800.